 Basic Care Items: Acceptable basic care items are limited to topical items used for the prevention of sunburn, diaper rash, teething irritation, lip balm, insect repellants and lotions.
-These items are identified on a Basic Care Approved List provided by the CYS Nurse and approved by the APHN.
-An authorization form must be obtained from the parent/guardian quarterly in order for such items to be applied.
-Basic care items will be in their original container and stored out of reach of children.
-Each item should have the child's first and last name legibly written on it, as well as on the outside of the bag.
-Basic care items will be returned if expired.
+An authorization form must be obtained from the parent/guardian annually in order for such items to be applied.
+Basic care items must be in their original container, stored out of reach of children, and must be labeled with the child's first and last name.
+Basic care items will be returned if expired or no longer needed.

 Administration of Medication: Certain medications may be administered in the CYS setting when it is not possible for Parents/Guardians to be present.
 Only prescribed antibiotics, antihistamines, decongestants, and topical medications from health care providers and U.S. medical treatment facilities may be administered to child/youth who are enrolled in full-day, partday or regularly scheduled school-age programs.
 Medications not on the approved medication list must have a medication Exception to Policy by supporting APHN.
-Medications that are prescribed as needed (PRN) will not be given in programs, with the exception of rescue medications.
-Parent/quardians will complete and have the health care provider sign the corresponding Medical Action Plan (MAP) for the required rescue medication.
+Medications that are prescribed as needed (PRN) will not be given in programs, with the exception of rescue Parent/guardians will complete and have the health care provider sign the medications. corresponding Medical Action Plan (MAP) for the required rescue medication.
 All medications must be in the original container, have a current prescription label and should be accompanied by proper dosing syringe/cup/ spoon.
-A Child/youth must be taking the medication for at least 24 hours prior to re-admission into a CYS program.
+A child/youth must be taking the medication for at least 24 hours prior to re-admission into a CYS program.
 Parent/Guardians will complete and sign a CYS Medical Dispensation Record, DA Form 5225-R, for each approved medication to be administered.
 A Parent/Guardian must complete and sign the form before medication can be administered.
 This policy will be discussed during the Parent/Guardian orientation.
 Please contact the individual program for further information.